difference between erosion and weathering

 In conclusion, while erosion and weathering are two closely related geological phenomena, they are distinct processes that have varying effects on the Earth’s landscape.
 Weathering involves the breakdown of rocks and soil at the site, while erosion involves the transportation of material to a different location.
 Understanding these differences is essential to appreciate the complexity of our planet’s natural systems.

-See also Get to Know the Definition and Phenomenon of Post Volcanism
+See also Getting to Know the Definition of BI Checking: Advantages to Functions

 Table difference between erosion and weathering